tegola-hubs/tegola-hubs.github.com/howto/relay-construction.md

   plenty of couplers, both swivel and rigid (right-angle).

-* It's often easier to align antennae by rotating the tubing within the couplers rather than using the fiddly mechanisms that come with some antennae.
+* It's often easier to align antennae by rotating the support tubing within the couplers rather than using the fiddly mechanisms that come with some antennae.